kavin-arvik/sales-analytics/README.md

 ## CSV Upload

 Place your sales CSV file in the `data/` directory.
-The system loads it automatically when the application starts or when a refresh is triggered.
+The system loads it automatically on everyday 6am or when a refresh API is triggered.